marcscho/amllab/README.md

 * [Lab 5 - Automated ML on Remote Compute](5_AutoML_Remote_Compute.ipynb)
 * [Lab 6 - Model deployment](6_Deploy.ipynb)

 Go ahead and click the first link of the list above to start with your first lab!
+Once you have completed all labs, feel free to come back to this page and try out the optional labs below.

 ## Optional labs